Draw freehand shapes and annotate diagrams

 Resize, rotate and reposition a freehand shape

-You can change the size, rotation angle and postion of a freehand shape, just like you would any other shape.
+You can change the size, rotation angle and position of a freehand shape, just like you would any other shape.

 - Resize: Drag the round grab handles of a selected freehand shape to resize it, or edit the Width and Height values in the Arrange tab of the format panel.
 If you want the freehand shape to be resized proportionally, make sure Constrain Proportions is selected in the Arrange tab.